-Standing on the southern ridge of the mountain, gazing at the jaw-dropping scenery, I can’t help thinking that if there is a heaven, the Jungfrau region must surely be it.
+Standing on the southern ridge of the mountain, gazing at the jaw-dropping scenery, I can’t help thinking that if there is a heaven, thus must surely be it.

 - Jungfraujoch World Heritage